Taking aim at the wino-higgsino plane with the LHC: Wino-higgsino spectra in the MSSM

-with $s_{\beta},c_{\beta}$ the sine/cosine of the Higgs VEV ratio $\tan \beta = v_U/v_D$ and $s_{\text{w}},c_{\text{w}}$ the same for the weak mixing angle.
-In general, the mass eigenstates will consist of mixtures of the gauge eigenstates; certain hierarchies of the mass parameters will bias the mass eigenstates toward particular gauge eigenstates.
+We begin with a brief review of the spectrum of the electroweakinos relevant to our study.
 Concretely, since we are interested in higgsinos, higgsino-wino admixtures, and winos, we focus on the hierarchy $\mu,M_2\ll M_1$.
 A higgsino state corresponds to $\mu < M_2$, a well-mixed state to $\mu\sim M_2$, and a wino state to $\mu > M_2$.
-In the higgsino limit, the eigenvalues of $\mathbf{M}_{\tilde{\chi}^0}$ may be approximated as
+In the higgsino limit, $\mu < M_2$, the eigenvalues of $\mathbf{M}_{\tilde{\chi}^0}$ may be approximated in order of increasing mass as \cite{PhysRevD.37.2515}